Your cart is empty

 Many parents are alarmed when their baby lies in bed with a wet head or neck in the morning.
 Night sweats are usually harmless and normal—often caused by clothing that's too warm, a high room temperature, or active sleep.
 Learn when it's cause for concern and how you can create a safe sleeping environment with simple tips.

-Many parents are alarmed when they find their baby in the crib with wet hair or a damp neck in the morning.
-Concern quickly arises: Is this normal?
-Or could it be due to an illness?
+Many parents are alarmed when they find their baby in bed in the morning with wet hair or a damp neck.
+They quickly worry: Is this normal?
+Or could it be an illness?

-The good news: In most cases, sweating in babies is completely normal and not a cause for concern.
+The good news: In most cases, sweating in babies is perfectly normal and no cause for concern.

-Babies have a different thermoregulation mechanism than adults.
-Their bodies must first learn to regulate their temperature .
+Babies have a different way of regulating their body temperature than adults.
+Their bodies first have to learn how to balance their temperature .
 This means:

-• Immature sweat glands: Babies sweat faster and more often because their regulation is not yet fully functional.
+• Immature sweat glands: Babies sweat faster and more frequently because the regulation does not yet work perfectly.

-• Greater energy consumption: Babies process many of the day's impressions, especially while sleeping.
-Their brains are active, they dream more intensely, and they move more – this can trigger sweating.
+• Increased energy consumption: Babies process many of the day's impressions, especially while sleeping.
+Their brains are active, they dream more vividly and move around more – this can trigger sweating.

-• Heat sensitivity: Babies lose heat primarily through their heads.
-Therefore, it's normal for sweating to occur primarily there.
+• Heat sensitivity: Babies lose heat mainly through their heads.
+Therefore, it is normal for sweat to occur primarily there.

-• Clothes or blankets that are too warm – especially hats or thick pajamas or sleeping bags with thick fleece filling cause the body temperature to rise quickly.
+• Wearing clothes or blankets that are too warm – especially hats, thick pajamas, or sleeping bags with thick fleece filling – can quickly raise body temperature.

-• Clothing made of synthetic fibers - Cheap clothing in particular is largely made with synthetic fibers, which reduces breathability and produces sweat.
+• Clothing made from synthetic fibers - Especially cheap clothing is largely made with synthetic fibers, which reduces breathability and produces sweat.

-• High room temperature – the children’s room should not exceed 18°C.
+• High room temperature – the children's room should not be above 18 °C.

-• Infections or fever – the body reacts by sweating to regulate temperature.
+• Infections or fever – the body reacts by sweating to regulate the temperature.

 • Active sleep – Babies alternate between dream and deep sleep phases.
 During dream phases, they move more, which promotes sweating.